This is how social media can predict the next Democratic presidential nominee

 While the race continues to narrow, having a better understanding of how the candidates use social media in their quest for the nomination enables us to confidently consider our vote, phone in hand, eyes wide open.

-Anthony Cospito is the head of strategy at Moving Image and Content.
+Anthony Cospito is the head of strategy at Moving Image & Content.